TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings: Empirical Analysis

-We conduct a series of experiments to understand how self-conditioning affects the diffusion model.
-In Figure \ref{fig::w_and_wo_sc}, we compare the quality of the models with and without self-conditioning for different number of denoising steps.
-The results show that while the quality of the model without self-conditioning increases as the number of steps increases, the quality of the model with self-conditioning reaches a maximum at a value of 50 steps in terms of MAUVE, after which it starts to drop.
-Nevertheless, at the highest point model with self-conditioning surpasses the model without it according to both MAUVE and perplexity.
+\paragraph{Effect of self-conditioning} We conduct a series of experiments to understand how self-conditioning (SC) affects the denoising process.
+In Figure \ref{fig::w_and_wo_sc}, we compare the quality of the models with and without SC for different number of denoising steps on the ROCStories dataset.
+The results show that while the quality of the model without SC increases as the number of steps increases, the quality of the model with SC reaches a maximum at a value of 50 steps in terms of \textbf{mauve}, and then it starts to drop.
+Nevertheless, at the highest point the model with SC surpasses the model without it according to both \textbf{mauve} and \textbf{perplexity}.

 We explain this drop in generation quality with mismatch between diffusion model inputs at train and inference stages.
 To confirm our hypothesis, we calculated the mean-squared norm (\textit{magnitude}) of the values of each latent $\hat{z}_0^t$ in a mini-batch predicted by the diffusion model during generation (i.e. $\frac{1}{N \cdot d \cdot m}\|\hat{z}_0^t\|_2^2$, where $N$ is a batch size, $d$ is a dimension and $m$ is a sequence length).
 We plot this magnitude with respect to timestep for generations with different number of steps as well as for the predictions $\bar{z}_0^t$ from the training stage.
-The results are presented in Figure \ref{fig::z0_var_steps}.
+The results for the ROCStories dataset are presented in Figure \ref{fig::z0_var_steps}.
 They indicate that self-conditioning significantly increases the prediction magnitude as the number of steps increases.
 This can be explained by the following: during training, the model learns to use self-conditioning to approximate $z_0$ more accurately.
 Consequently, self-conditioning increases the model's confidence, which is directly related to prediction magnitude.
 During the generation process, the model takes its own prediction, which has an increased magnitude, as an input at each step and increases it further.
 Therefore, the increase in magnitude depends directly on the number of generation steps.
 Eventually, this leads to a mismatch between the predictions fed into the model during training and generation.
-In the Appendix \ref{app::self_conditioning}, we provide a more detailed discussion of this phenomenon.
-It is worth noting that the smallest mismatch is observed for the trajectory of 50 generation steps, which corresponds to the best quality.